Class: SearchUI::Search

 #getc ⇒ Boolean? (private)

-Reads and processes a single character input from stdin, handling special key sequences and updating the search state accordingly.
+Reads and processes a single character input from STDIN, handling special key sequences and updating the search state accordingly.

-This method manages raw terminal input to capture user keystrokes, interpreting control characters and escape sequences for navigation, selection, and editing operations.
-It temporarily disables terminal echo and sets raw mode to ensure proper input handling.
+This method manages raw terminal input to capture user keystrokes, interpreting control characters and ANSI escape sequences:

-# File 'lib/search_ui/search.rb', line 94 def getc print hide_cursor system 'stty raw -echo' c = STDIN.getc system 'stty cooked echo' case c when "\x03" false when "\e" STDIN.getc == ?[ or return nil STDIN.getc =~ /\A([AB])\z/ or return nil if $1 == ?A @selector -= 1 else @selector += 1 end @selector = [ @selector, 0 ].max nil when ?\r true when "\x7f" @selector = 0 @answer.chop! nil when "\v" @selector = 0 @answer.clear nil when /\A[\x00-\x1f]\z/ nil else @selector = 0 @answer << c nil end ensure print show_cursor end |
+# File 'lib/search_ui/search.rb', line 120 def getc print hide_cursor system 'stty raw -echo' c = STDIN.getc system 'stty cooked echo' case c when "\x03" false when "\e" STDIN.getc == ?[ or return nil STDIN.getc =~ /\A([AB])\z/ or return nil if $1 == ?A @state.selector -= 1 else @state.selector += 1 end @state.selector = [ @state.selector, 0 ].max nil when ?\r true when "\x7f" @state.selector = 0 @state.answer.chop! nil when ?\v @state.selector = 0 @state.answer.clear nil when /\A[\x00-\x1f]\z/ nil else @state.selector = 0 @state.answer << c nil end ensure print show_cursor end |

 #start ⇒ Object?